callumevans/das-blog/content/posts/WIP.md

 I'd written but they were something hilariously pointless like asserting that a value I'd specified a mock to return was in fact the value that the mock returned.

-I spent at least a day writing similar tests that could never fail no matter what before I realised what I'd done.
+I spent at least a day writing similar tests -- tests that could never fail -- before I realised what I'd done.
-Sheepishly, I deleted them all and wrote new tests that made an effort to actually verify some behaviours.
+Sheepishly, I deleted everything and wrote new tests that made an effort to actually verify some behaviours.
 It's a funny memory I have of my first few weeks as a developer, and it makes me smile to reminisce about the silly things I did.

 And yet, very recently I've come to the conclusion that most of the tests I've been writing since those first few weeks